 Rule of thumb: Narrative gives birth to theme, not the other way around.
 Theme without narrative is a big fat sleep-inducing “Who cares?”
 Sure, theme might be helpful when analyzing something that has already been written, but it’s insanely unhelpful when trying to write something from scratch.

 And yet, kids as young as seven are asked up front, before putting pencil to paper, “What’s your theme?”
 Just trying to define how theme manifests in a story is hard enough.
 To then parse it out into something specific enough to sit down and begin writing?
 Impossible.
 Why?
-Because theme itself is general, vague, and thus meaningless as a starting point.
+Because theme itself is general, vague, and thus meaningless as a starting point. [pullquote]Rule of thumb: Narrative gives birth to theme, not the other way around.
+Theme without narrative is a big fat sleep-inducing “Who cares?”[/pullquote]

 It’s kind of ironic, because theme is actually something incredibly simple: What does this story say about human nature?
 Which means that, by definition, every effective story has a theme, whether or not the writer has given it a moment’s thought.